Body Shape Calculator

 What does 36 24 36 mean in terms of body shape?

-The measurements 36-24-36 (in inches) represent the traditional "ideal" hourglass body shape.
-This specific set of numbers describes a 36-inch bust and 36-inch hips—creating a perfectly balanced top and bottom—paired with a 24-inch waist that is 12 inches smaller than the outer metrics.
-In the metric system, this is roughly equivalent to 90-60-90 centimeters.
-While these specific numbers are often highlighted in media, any set of measurements with a similar ratio will be classified as an hourglass by the body shape calculator.
+The 36-24-36 measurement set (in inches) is the traditional textbook example of an hourglass body shape: a 36-inch bust and 36-inch hips create a perfectly balanced top and bottom, while the 24-inch waist is 12 inches narrower than both outer measurements — well above the 9-inch minimum threshold for hourglass classification.
+In metric units, this corresponds to approximately 91-61-91 centimeters.
+While these specific figures are often cited in popular culture as an aesthetic ideal, any measurement set with a similar ratio and proportional balance will be classified as an hourglass by the calculator — the exact numbers matter less than the ratios between them.

 How does losing weight affect body shape?